infobip/infobip-spring-data-querydsl/README.md

 ### <a name="JDBCFeaturesAndExamples"></a> Features and examples:

 All examples have corresponding tests in the project and can be found [here](infobip-spring-data-jdbc-querydsl/src/test/java/com/infobip/spring/data/jdbc).

-#### <a name="JDBCAnnotationProcessor"></a> Annotation Processor:

-`infobip-spring-data-jdbc-annotation-processor` provides an annotation processor that automatically generates Q classes without connecting to the database.

-`infobip-spring-data-jdbc-querydsl` depends on `infobip-spring-data-jdbc-annotation-processor` so you don't need to add explicit dependency.

-In case you want to manually generate Q classes you can still exclude `infobip-spring-data-jdbc-annotation-processor` and do the process manually (e.g. like [this](https://github.com/infobip/infobip-spring-data-querydsl/commit/9b41403bdea38672caa5a4c57427cdcc2ef8c2a7#diff-ca2587b532ca6c66340cb5032feded4e6b090942f295556d27b480a81d417ba2)).

 #### <a name="JDBCInnerJoin"></a> Inner Join: